 - No more than 55 gallons of hazardous waste, or one quart of acutely hazardous waste (P-listed), may be accumulated in a Satellite Accumulation Area.
 Containers of excess waste must be dated at the time 55 gallons is exceeded and moved to a 90 Day Accumulation Area within 72 hours.

 - Place the completed top copy of hazardous waste labels in the UN rated DOT approved transport box(es) with the waste, and submit an online “Request For Chemical Waste Removal Form.”
-EH&S personnel normally pickup the waste on Wednesdays and Fridays but this may vary depending on workloads, holidays, and a customer's special needs.
+EHS personnel normally pickup the waste on Wednesdays and Fridays but this may vary depending on workloads, holidays, and a customer's special needs.
+Outlying facilities, please contact your Department Safety Representative for local procedures or contact EHS at askEHS for pick-up schedule.

 - Clean up small spills of hazardous waste if you have the proper training, the proper personal protective equipment (PPE), and feel comfortable doing so.
 Spill cleanup material of some hazardous waste, specifically P-listed wastes, must also be disposed of as hazardous waste.
 If you are unsure, then please contact EH&S at "askEHS".
 You can find more information on cleaning up small/incidental spills in the Laboratory Safety Manual and Chemical Hygiene Plan.